 Everything about it was literally and figuratively in good taste.
 They grow their own fruits and vegetables organically, and the meals they served were amazing--yes, we were amazed at the delicate, unique flavours.
 It's a lovely hotel in a beautiful setting.

-Chile, South AmericaHigh in the northern desert of Chile, Tierra Atacama is a home-from-home where you can escape to a world of clear night skies, extraordinary lagoons and moon-like valleys.2-leaf status
+Chile, South AmericaHigh in the northern desert of Chile.
+Escape to a world of clear night skies, and moon-like valleys.2-leaf status